Mahpara810/Data-pipeline-python-sql-tableau/README.md

 • Tableau – for building interactive dashboards

-• Optional: Jupyter Notebook for EDA and testing
+• Jupyter Notebook – for EDA and testing
 # ✨ Features
 • Automated ETL using Python